gualtierotesta/blog/docs/certifications/ccdak.md

 A broker is a Kafka instance running in a cluster.

-The broker configuration is stored in the `server.properties`file, and it can be modified by command line arguments and the AdminClient API.
+The broker configuration is stored in the `server.properties` file, and it can be modified by command line arguments and the `AdminClient` API.

 Some configuration parameters are `read-only` because they require a broker restart.

 Configurations are "per-broker" o "cluster-wide".

-## Topic and messages
+## Topics and messages

 A topic is a sequence (or stream) of events or messages.
 A broker can have an unlimited number of topics, each with a unique name.